henriettemiko/TimelessFlex/relevant_for_paper/mouse_hematopoiesis/README.md

 ## Mouse hematopoiesis data

-All code for processing and analyzing data from mouse hematopoiesis at 6 time points (CMP, MEP, EryA, GMP, Granu, Mono) can be found here.
+Code for processing and analyzing data from mouse hematopoiesis at 6 time points (CMP, MEP, EryA, GMP, Granu, Mono) can be found here.
 The structure of this directory is as follows:

 [ATAC](./ATAC): scripts for processing of ATAC-seq data and peak calling with MACS2